fugu13/challenge/README.md

 ### Client

-For everything related to the simple client that sends some random transactions, see the entirely separate project TODO
+For everything related to the simple client that sends some random transactions, see the entirely separate project https://github.com/fugu13/challenge-client , which does exactly that and nothing more.
+Instructions for building and running the client are in that project's README.